 - Install window guards.
 A window guard should prevent the window from opening more than four inches.
-Window coverings should also be cordless (check out WindowCoverings.org for advice and a free retrofit safety kit). - Secure heavy furniture, paintings, and even televisions to the walls to prevent them from falling. - Raise breakables out of reach (pro tip: it's higher than you think). - All stairs should have baby gate the top and bottom. - Remove all potential choking hazards.
-(As a rule, if the object of fi in an empty toilet roll it unsafe.)
+Window coverings should also be cordless (check out WindowCoverings.org for advice and a free retrofit safety kit). - Secure heavy furniture, paintings, and even televisions to the walls to prevent them from falling. - Raise breakables out of reach (pro tip: it's higher than you think). - All stairs should have baby gates on the top and bottom. - Remove all potential choking hazards.
+(As a rule, if the object can fit in an empty toilet roll, it's unsafe.)

-- Cushion hard furniture edges with corner guards. - Block electrical outlets with furniture or outlet covers. - Elevate plants out of reach (falling leaves can also be a hazard). - Ir and a second on doors to exercise rooms a short offices, where potential dangers about d. - Ma are and other wo sitems bell ful ire and out of by 's read - Block Laby's sess to any fireplaces, floor heat Liators.
+- Cushion hard furniture edges with corner guards. - Block electrical outlets with furniture or outlet covers. - Elevate plants out of reach (falling) leaves can also be a hazard). - Install a lock on doors to exercise rooms and home offices, where potential dangers abound. - Move lamps and other wobbly items behind furniture and out of baby's reach. - Block baby's access to any fireplaces, floor heaters, or radiators.